 When some other non-Medicare plan provides benefits in the form of services rather than cash payments, the Plan Administrator shall assess the value of each service rendered, by determining the amount that would be payable in accordance with the terms of the Plan, shall be deemed to be the benefit.
-Benefits payable under any other non-Medicare plan include the benefits that would have been payable had claim been duly made; therefore, whether or not it is made.
+Benefits payable under any other non-Medicare plan include the benefits that would have been payable had claim been duly made.